|Nutritional Guidelines (per serving)|

 - Optional: 1/2-1 teaspoon caraway seeds

 - Optional: 1 tablespoon cooked and crumbled bacon

 Start by making the dough.
 Some prefer mixing instant yeast and salt into the flour and then adding the warm water and mixing until a smooth dough forms, but make it the way you like best.
-The Germans often start it by crumbling the yeast into a depression in the flour, adding the liquid and lightly mixing, sprinkling with flour and proofing the yeast that way.
+The German way is to start it by crumbling the yeast into a depression in the flour, adding the liquid and lightly mixing, sprinkling with flour and proofing the yeast that way.
 You can also proof the yeast separately by dissolving in the lukewarm water with a pinch of sugar.
-It takes 10-20 minutes for bubbles to form.
+It takes 10 to 20 minutes for bubbles to form.

 After the dough is smooth and elastic, form it into a ball, oil the surface and let it rise in a bowl covered with a clean dishcloth in a warm place until doubled, about 1 hour.

 While dough is rising, make the onion filling.
 Chop the onions vertically or in smaller pieces if you prefer.